 ・Enhancement of Compliance

-We continue to implement legal compliance education internally and strive to ensure proper transactions with our partners.
+We continue to implement legal compliance education internally and strive to ensure proper transactions with our Procurement Partners.

 ・Endorsement of the "White Logistics" Movement